-- a. the term "agent" refers to the person designated by a State to represent it before the Court; - b. the expression "General Assembly" refers to the General Assembly of the Organization of American States; - c. the term "Commission" refers to the Inter-American Commission on Human Rights; - d. the expression "Permanent Commission" refers to the Permanent Commission of the Court; - e.
-The expression "Permanent Council" refers to the Permanent Council of the Organization of American States; - f. the term "Convention" refers to the American Convention on Human Rights (Pact of San José, Costa Rica); - g. the term "Court" refers to the Inter-American Court of Human Rights; - h. the expression "Delegates of the Commission" refers to the persons designated by the Commission to represent it before the Court; - i. the expression "original claimant" refers to the person, group of persons, or nongovernmental entity that instituted the original petition with the Commission, pursuant to Article 44 of the Convention; - j. the term "day" shall be understood to be a natural day; - k the expression "States Parties" refers to the States that have ratified or adhered to the Convention;
+- 1. the term "Agent" refers to the person designated by a State to represent it before the Inter-American Court of Human Rights; - 2. the term "Deputy Agent" refers to the person designated by a State to assist the Agent in the discharge of his duties and to replace him during his temporary absences; - 3. the expression "General Assembly" refers to the General Assembly of the Organization of American States; - 4. the term "Commission" refers to the Inter-American Commission on Human Rights; - 5. the expression "Permanent Commission" refers to the Permanent Commission of the Inter-American Court of Human Rights;

-- l. the expression "Member States" refers to the States that are members of the Organization of American States; - m. the term "Statute" refers to the Statute of the Court, as adopted by the General Assembly of the Organization of American States on October 31, 1979 (AG/RES.
-448 [IX-0/79]), as amended; - n. the expression "report of the Commission" refers to the report provided for in Article 50 of the Convention; - o. the expression "judge ad hoc" refers to any judge appointed in pursuance of Article 55 of the Convention; - p. the expression "interim judge" refers to any judge appointed in pursuance of Articles 6(3) and 19(4) of the Statute; - q. the expression "titular judge" refers to any judge elected in pursuance of Articles 53 and 54 of the Convention; - r. the term "month" shall be understood to be a calendar month; - s. the acronym "OAS" refers to the Organization of American States; - t. the expression "parties to the case" refers to the parties in a case before the Court; - u the term "Secretariat" refers to the Secretariat of the Court; - v. the term "Secretary" refers to the Secretary of the Court; - w. the expression "Deputy Secretary" refers to the Deputy Secretary of the Court; - x. the expression "Secretary General" refers to the Secretary General of the Organization of American States; - y. the term "victim" refers to the person whose rights under the Convention are alleged to have been violated.
+- 6. The expression "Permanent Council" refers to the Permanent Council of the Organization of American States; - 7. the term "Convention" refers to the American Convention on Human Rights (Pact of San José, Costa Rica); - 8. the term "Court" refers to the Inter-American Court of Human Rights; - 9. the term "Delegates" refers to the persons designated by the Commission to represent it before the Court; - 10. the expression "original claimant" refers to the person, group of persons, or nongovernmental entity that instituted the original petition before the Commission, pursuant to Article 44 of the Convention; - 11. the term "day" shall be understood to be a natural day; - 12. the expression "States Parties" refers to the States that have ratified or adhered to the Convention; - 13. the expression "Member States" refers to the States that are members of the Organization of American States; - 14. the term "Statute" refers to the Statute of the Court adopted by the General Assembly of the Organization of American States on 31 October 1979 (AG/RES.
+448 [IX-0/79]), as amended; - 15. the expression "next of kin" refers to the immediate family, that is, the direct ascendants and descendants, siblings, spouses or permanent companions, or those determined by the Court, if applicable; - 16. the expression "report of the Commission" refers to the report provided for in Article 50 of the Convention; - 17. the term "Judge" refers to the judges who compose the Court for each case; - 18. the expression "Titular Judge" refers to any judge elected pursuant to Articles 53 and 54 of the Convention; - 19. the expression "Interim Judge" refers to any judge appointed pursuant to Articles 6(3) and 19(4) of the Statute;

-TITLE I
+- 20. the expression "Judge ad hoc" refers to any judge appointed pursuant to Article 55 of the Convention; - 21. the term "month" shall be understood to be a calendar month; - 22. the acronym "OAS" refers to the Organization of American States; - 23. the expression "parties to the case" refers to the victim or the alleged victim, the State and, only procedurally, the Commission; - 24. the term "President" refers to the President of the Court; - 25. the term "Secretariat" refers to the Secretariat of the Court; - 26. the term "Secretary" refers to the Secretary of the Court; - 27. the expression "Deputy Secretary" refers to the Deputy Secretary of the Court; - 28. the expression "Secretary General" refers to the Secretary General of the Organization of American States; - 29. the expression "Vice-President" refers to the Vice-President of the Court; - 30. the expression "alleged victim" refers to the person whose rights under the Convention are alleged to have been violated; - 31. the term "victim" refers to the person whose rights have been violated, according to a judgment pronounced by the Court.

-ORGANIZATION AND FUNCTIONING OF THE COURT
+TITLE I ORGANIZATION AND FUNCTIONING OF THE COURT